jtekt/auto-cicd/README.md

 ---

-## Kubernetes and GitLab Agent Setup
+## Kubernetes and GitLab Agent Setup (for target projects)

-You need a GitLab Agent connected to your cluster.
+This is about the cluster that **deployed apps** land on — not the cluster running the Auto-CICD dashboard itself (that's set up independently, see [Prerequisites](#prerequisites)).
 High-level steps:

 1. Create a namespace for deployments, e.g.:
    ```bash